-- (c) whether they wish to attend in person or provide a written statement for staff to read. - 5.11 The chief executive officer or their delegate may refuse an application to speak at the public forum or public address for the following reasons: - (a) the application does not meet the requirements of the Code of Meeting Practice - (b) there is a genuine and demonstrable concern relating to the applicant or their dealings with council or their intentions. - 5.12 Speakers may use and distribute information such as photos, maps and petitions to councillors in support of their address if submitted to and approved by the chief executive officer or their delegate by 12 noon on the day of the meeting. - 5.13 Each speaker will be allowed three minutes to address the council.
-This time is to be strictly enforced by the chairperson with no extensions given. - 5.14 Speakers at the public forum or public address must not digress from the item on the agenda of the council meeting or the subject matter they have applied to address the council on.
+- 5.11 The chief executive officer or their delegate may refuse an application to speak at the public forum or public address for the following reasons: - a. the application does not meet the requirements of this code. - there is a genuine and demonstrable concern relating to the applicant or their dealings with council or their intentions. - 5.12 Speakers may use and distribute information such as photos, maps and petitions to councillors in support of their address if submitted to and approved by the chief executive officer or their delegate by 12 noon on the day of the meeting. - 5.13 Each speaker will be allowed 3 minutes to address the council.
+This time is to be strictly enforced by the chairperson with no extensions given. - 5.14 Speakers at the public forum or public address must not digress from the item on the agenda of the council meeting or the subject matter on which they have applied to address the council.
 If a speaker digresses to irrelevant matters, the chairperson is to direct the speaker not to do so.
-If a speaker fails to observe a direction from the chairperson, the speaker will not be further heard. - 5.15 A councillor (including the chairperson) may through the chairperson, for the purpose of clarification only, ask a question of a speaker following their address at the public forum or public address.
+If a speaker fails to observe a direction from the chairperson, the speaker will not be heard further.

+- 5.15 A councillor (including the chairperson) may through the chairperson, for the purpose of clarification only, ask a question of a speaker following their address at the public forum or public address.

 A question put to a speaker must be direct, succinct and without argument.
 Once the speaker has answered any questions there will be no further debate on the matter. - 5.16 Speakers are under no obligation to answer a question put under clause 5.15.
-Answers by the speaker, to each question are to be limited to two minutes per question.
-A maximum of two questions may be asked of a speaker. - 5.17 Speakers at the public forum or public address may ask questions of the council, councillors or council staff.
+Answers by the speaker, to each question are to be limited to 2 minutes per question.
+A maximum of 2 questions may be asked of a speaker. - 5.17 Speakers at the public forum or public address may ask questions of the council, councillors or council staff.
 Councillors or council staff are under no obligation to answer questions at the meeting and a written response to questions will be provided in accordance with customer service standards. - 5.18 When addressing the council, speakers must comply with this code and all other relevant council codes, policies and procedures.

-Speakers must refrain from engaging in disorderly conduct, publicly alleging breaches of the council's code of conduct or making other potentially defamatory statements. - 5.19 If the chairperson considers that a speaker has engaged in conduct of the type referred to in clause 5.18, the chairperson may request the person to refrain from the inappropriate behaviour and to withdraw and unreservedly apologise for any inappropriate comments.
+Speakers must refrain from engaging in disorderly conduct, publicly alleging breaches of the council's code of conduct or making other potentially defamatory statements.

+- 5.19 If the chairperson considers that a speaker has engaged in conduct of the type referred to in clause 5.18, the chairperson may request the person to refrain from the inappropriate behaviour and to withdraw and unreservedly apologise for any inappropriate comments.

 Where the speaker fails to comply with the chairperson's request, the chairperson may immediately require the person to stop speaking. - 5.20 Clause 5.19 does not limit the ability of the chairperson to deal with disorderly conduct by speakers at the public forum or public addresses in accordance with the provisions of Part 16 of this code. - 5.21 Where a speaker engages in conduct of the type referred to in clause 5.18, the chief executive officer or their delegate may refuse further applications from that person to speak at the public forum or public addresses for such a period as the chief executive officer or their delegate considers appropriate.